bmrudolph/Storage-Spaces/README.md

 - Left navigation with **health indicators** — a failed drive is visible from any page
 - Every panel can be **closed, reordered by drag, and resized**; layout persists across reloads
 - Click a pool or space to **filter** the whole dashboard to its drives
+- **Per-panel staleness** — if a collector stalls, the panels it feeds say how old their data is, on the panel, not just in the header.
+A monitoring tool must never render stale data with a confident face
+- **Light / dark / auto** theme, following the OS by default
+- **Keyboard-operable** — every control is reachable by tab and arrow keys, for driving it over laggy RDP; WCAG AA contrast in both themes, and animation respects `prefers-reduced-motion`
 - Machine name in the header and tab title, for telling servers apart

 ## Requirements